 Try grafted plants, which have a more vigorous rootstock and will be more productive.

-Feed plants once a week with a high-potash fertiliser when flower buds to encourage fruits.
+Feed plants once a week with a high-potash fertiliser when there are flower buds to encourage fruits.

 Remove sideshoots and pinch out the top of the plant when there are three or four trusses so that growth is concentrated in the fruit, not the plant.